streamnative/pulsar-flink/README.md

 In particular, since Pulsar maintains its own Schema information internally, our messages must be able to export a SchemaInfo when they are written to Pulsar.
 The useSpecialMode, useAtomicMode, usePojoMode, and useRowMode methods can help you quickly build the Schema information you need for Pulsar.
 You must choose only one of these four modes.

--  ecialMode: Specify directly the `Schema<? >` mode, make sure this Schema is compatible with your setting of Flink SerializationSchema.
+-  SpecialMode: Specify directly the `Schema<? >` mode, make sure this Schema is compatible with your setting of Flink SerializationSchema.

--  omicMode: For some atomic types, pass the type of AtomicDataType, such as `DataTypes.INT()`, which will correspond to `Schema<Integer>` in Pulsar.
+-  AtomicMode: For some atomic types, pass the type of AtomicDataType, such as `DataTypes.INT()`, which will correspond to `Schema<Integer>` in Pulsar.
--  joMode: You need to pass a custom Class object and one of Json or Arvo to specify the way to build a composite type Schema.
+-  PojoMode: You need to pass a custom Class object and one of Json or Arvo to specify the way to build a composite type Schema.
 For example `usePojoMode(Person.class, RecordSchemaType.JSON)`.

--  wMode: In general, you will not use this mode, it is used for our internal Table&SQL API implementation.
+-  RowMode: In general, you will not use this mode, it is used for our internal Table&SQL API implementation.